 From Earlham to Graduate or Professional School

 Deciding to continue your education after Earlham is a big step.
-Take into consideration these tips and resources, and visit the Career Education Office to talk one-on-one with a Career Adviser about the application process.
+Take into consideration these tips and resources, and visit the Career Education Office to talk one-on-one with a Career Coach about the application process.

 Choosing a School

 - Research, research, research.
 Find out what the top schools in your chosen field are.
 Don't be afraid to choose 20 or more schools to begin--you'll narrow them down later.
 Read their websites and write down questions.
+Check out the Resources tab to get started.

 - Be organized.
 You might consider creating a spreadsheet to track important information about each school.